TV Entertainment Centers

 The Challenge

-The primary challenge here wasn't complexity of design — it was execution under a hard deadline on a wall that demanded serious reach.
-That staircase wall climbs well above the second-floor landing, putting the upper sections a full story and a half off the ground.
+The design wasn't the hard part here.
+The hard part was executing under a hard deadline on a wall that demands serious reach.
+That staircase wall climbs well above the second-floor landing, which puts the upper sections a full story and a half off the ground.
 There's no rolling a step stool up to this one.

 Before: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL